Random minibatch subgradient algorithms for convex problems with functional constraints: Sequential random minibatch subgradient algorithm

 Using the same reasoning as in the proof of Theorem \ref{theorem:mainparalg}, we also get the following convergence rate for suboptimality:

 which proves the statements of the theorem. $\square$ \end{proof}

 We observe that also for the sequential algorithm \eqref{eq-method-sequential} the convergence estimate for the feasibility violation depends explicitly on the minibatch size $N$ via the term $b_N^s$ (recall that $b_N^s \to \infty$ as $N \to \infty$).
 Since $b_N^s$ is an increasing sequence in $N$, it follows that the larger is the minibatch size $N$ the better is also the complexity of the sequential algorithm~\eqref{eq-method-sequential} in terms of constraints feasibility.
-In conclusion, for the sequential variant our rates prove that minibatching always helps and the feasibility estimate depends exponentially on the minibatch size.
+In conclusion, for the sequential variant our rates prove that minibatching always helps and the feasibility estimate depends exponentially on the minibatch size $N$.
 On the other hand, the suboptimality estimate contains a term which does not depend on the minibatch size $N$ as it happens for feasibility violation estimate.
+Recall that for the parallel algorithm we proved that minibatching works only for $L_N < 1$ and the estimates depend linearly on $L_N$.